Saskatchewan Highway 28

-Highway 28 is a provincial highway in the Canadian province of Saskatchewan.
+Highway 28 is a provincial highway in Saskatchewan, Canada.
 It runs from Highway 18 west of Lake Alma north to Highway 13 west of Trossachs.
 Radville is the only town along the highway's route.
 It is about 60 km long.

 History

 Highway 28 was originally designated as part of Highway 18, which continued east to Estevan and ended at Highway 13.
 The section north of Lake Alma became Highway 28 when Highway 18 was extended west to Minton in the 1960s.